dhense177/Modeling_Lung_Cancer_Risk/README.md

 Without introducing a hierarchical struture to the data, we have 3 options:
 1. Fully-Pooled: Forecast individual county 2014 lung cancer incidence through use of a single regression model for all counties
 2. State-Pooled: Forecast individual county 2014 lung cancer incidence through use of regression models for each state
-3. Unpooled: Forecast individual county 2014 lung cancer incidence by running separate regression on each individual county
+3. Unpooled: Forecast individual county 2014 lung cancer incidence by running separate regressions on each individual county

 Given how different individual counties and states look from each other, option 1 does not seem like it would produce good results.